habitat-sh/habitat/README.md

 automatically merge a PR when sufficient reviewers have provided a +1 (or r+ in homu terminology).

+### Delegating pull request merge access

+A Habitat core maintainer can delegate pull request merge access to a contributor via

+	@thesentinels delegate=username

+If you've been given approval to merge, you can do so by appending a comment to the pull request containing the following text:

+	@thesentinels r+

+Note: **do not** click the Merge Pull Request button if it's enabled.

 ## License

 Copyright (c) 2016 Chef Software Inc. and/or applicable contributors